katjad/javascript101-handbook/faq.md

 > Should I offer to do a presentation?

-Yes!
+Yes please!
 It's a great way to learn something well.

 > Where do babies come from?